 This course focuses on program evaluation and cost benefit analysis including program theory, impact analysis and implementation analysis.

 This course applies microeconomic analysis to the field of social policy.
 The course briefly considers the role of economics in policy analysis and the rationale for government intervention.
 Policy areas to be analyzed may include: poverty, income maintenance, unemployment insurance, welfare, childcare, child benefits, the retirement system.

 This course brings an economic perspective to major policy issues facing Canada and its trading partners.
 The topics selected for discussion will vary from year to year.
-This course assumes that students have completed a basic course in economic analysis.

 Traditional public finance provides a simple but powerful framework to analyze the questions discussed on the front page of the newspaper every day.
 This framework, however, is often criticized for relying on an overly simple model of human behavior.
 Behavior economics advocates a psychologically richer perspective on human behavior for economic analysis.
 The course introduces this new development in public finance that not only attempts to apply psychology to public finance problems but also tries to reshape core public finance concepts such as moral hazard, deadweight loss and incidence.

 This course provides students with practice in the skills required for effective leadership of public organizations.
 Focusing on the general management level, the course addresses the tasks of integrating managerial functions, establishing organizational goals and executing organizational strategies.
 Particular emphasis is placed on problems of adaptation and innovation under fiscal restraint.